docker-library/ghost/README.md

 ## DevOps best practices

-Let's understand our processes.In this post « [How we update hundreds of Ghost's websites on Docker Swarm?](https://firepress.org/en/how-we-update-hundreds-of-ghosts-websites-on-docker-swarm/) », we explain how we deploy Ghost in production and which best practices we do follow.
+Let's understand our processes.
+In this post « [How we update hundreds of Ghost's websites on Docker Swarm?](https://firepress.org/en/how-we-update-hundreds-of-ghosts-websites-on-docker-swarm/) », we explain how we deploy Ghost in production and which best practices we do follow.

 ## Enhanced unit tests during the CI